Damien Renault

 Léna Tullifer

-Léna Tullifer is an architect graduated from ENSA Normandie in 2021.
-She worked at the ATE research laboratory, for the writing of a summary sheet on the impacts of climate change on urban planning in the Rouen Normandy Metropolis, for the local IPCC.
-She continued as a research fellow for the ARCHI-ADAPT project, which aims to understand the vulnerability of architecture to heat waves.
+Léna Tullifer graduated from ENSA Normandie in 2021.
+She worked at the ATE research laboratory, writing a summary of the impacts of climate change on urban planning in the Rouen Normandy Metropolis, for the local IPCC.
+She went on to work as a research fellow on the ARCHI-ADAPT project, aimed at understanding the vulnerability of architecture to heatwaves.

 Thesis director: François Fleury